-Cleanliness received mixed reviews.
-Some guests found the property wonderfully clean, while others noted a need for a deep clean and initial issues with uncleaned rooms upon arrival.
-The presence of cobwebs was a minor complaint.
+Cleanliness receives mixed feedback.
+Some guests found the property to be wonderfully clean, while others experienced issues with uncleanliness, such as a bath full of dirty linen upon arrival and the need for a deep clean.
+The presence of cobwebs was also mentioned.

 There is no mention of gifts or special touches that would indicate thoughtfulness from the hosts.
 Therefore, it is not possible to provide a score for this category.